CiscoDevNet/terraform-aci-modules/l3out/README.md

 The main difference between the two structures is that the various interface types can be defined discretely without the complete logical node and logical interface configuration in the simplified structure.

-## Building the module

-### Common attributes between the simplified and the complete structure
+## Common attributes between the simplified and the complete structure

-Prior to defining the logical node profiles and logical interface profiles in the module, both the stuctures share a few attributes as shown below:
+Prior to defining the logical node profiles and logical interface profiles in the module, both the structures share a few attributes as shown below:

 ```hcl
 module "l3out_bgp" {